alexkappa/terraform-provider-auth0/website/docs/r/role.html.md

+---
+layout: "auth0"
+page_title: "Auth0: auth0_role"
+description: |-
+  With this resource, you can created and manage collections of permissions that can be assigned to users, which are otherwise known as roles.
+---

 # auth0_role

 With this resource, you can created and manage collections of permissions that can be assigned to users, which are otherwise known as roles.
 Permissions (scopes) are created on auth0_resource_server, then associated with roles and optionally, users using this resource.